Bruce-A-R/Public_Synthetic_RSO_CCD_Image_Generator/README.md

 # Public_Synthetic_RSO_CCD_Image_Generator
 This repository contains software originally developed for the Geo-Informatics and Space Technology Agency of Thailand (GISTDA) within an internal repository.
-Scripts, example files, and resources are copied here for reporting purposes.
+Scripts, example files, and resources *that are able to be copied* are copied here for reporting purposes.

 # garnet_image_simulation